 The Big Kahuna

 The Big Kahuna is another great salesman movie.
 The film revolves around three sales7men; A pro in the business, played by academy award winner Kevin Spacey, his partner in crime who has “seen it all,” Danny DeVito, and a new kid in the business, Peter Facinelli, who has no clue whatsoever.

 This band of misfits comes together to land a significant deal that will determine their life in 6 hours.
 The movie is hilarious and reflects upon the nature of life, friendship, and trust as the pros train their protégé to land them the deal of the lifetime by convincing a big-shot CEO that they call “the big Kahuna.”

 Tin Men is an American comedy starring Richard Dreyfuss, Danny DeVito, and Barbara Hershey.

-BB being a smooth talker and a con artist targets naive young women with his sales pitch.
+BB, a smooth talker, and a con artist, targets naive young women with his sales pitch.

-Tiley, a struggling salesman, whose honesty and dishonesty both do not aid him in the business and has a serious gambling problem.
+Tiley is a struggling salesman whose honesty and dishonesty do not aid him in the business, and he has a serious gambling problem.

-What follows next is a series of events that will show you, “twists and turns” in a life of a salesman and how the world outside business including family, friends, and social relations is equally important too.
+What follows next is a series of events that will show you “twists and turns” in a salesman’s life and how the world outside business, including family, friends, and social relations, is equally important too.

 Seize The Day

-He has no other options left but to move to New York for a job arranged by his old pal who still happens to believe in him and in his ability and skills to be a top salesman.
+He has no other options left but to move to New York for a job arranged by his old pal, who still believes in him and his ability and skills to be a top salesman.